 Fraud Prevention ROI: Investment with Clear Returns

 Fraud prevention is not a cost center but an investment with measurable returns.
-Global merchants report ROI of four to six times in the first year after implementing AI-based fraud prevention systems (Chargeflow/DigitalOcean).
+AI-powered systems improve suspicious-activity detection by up to 40% and monitoring efficiency by up to 30% (McKinsey) - cutting both fraud losses and manual review effort.
 One documented case study shows ROI of 2,106% through effective fraud management (Riskified).
 75% of companies plan to increase their fraud prevention budget (DemandSage).

 The ROI comprises multiple factors: fewer fraud losses, lower chargeback fees, fewer false declines (meaning more revenue), and less manual review effort.
 For mid-sized online shops, partnering with specialists who integrate AI-based protection systems into existing hosting infrastructure and middleware systems is recommended.